 Heating and Cooling

-Earthen soil is the best insulator of thermal energy, and simultaneous thermogravimetry can be measured with the help of specific tools.
-Ground soil has more heat capacity as compared to air; therefore, the thermal conductivity of the land can increase or decrease the temperature of buildings.
+Earthen soil is the best insulator of thermal energy, and simultaneous thermogravimetry can be measured with specific tools.
+Ground soil has more heat capacity than air; therefore, the thermal conductivity of the land can increase or decrease buildings’ temperature.
 During the summer season, the land becomes cooler than air due to heat drawing into a natural thermal sink.

 Effects of Thermal Conductivity on Moisture

-Moisture can affect the thermal conductivity of soil because fully saturated groundwater experienced more thermal conductivity as compared to dry ground.
+Moisture can affect soil’s thermal conductivity because fully saturated groundwater experienced more thermal conductivity than dry ground.
 Dry grounds can also increase thermal conductivity, but these cases are based on the types of soil.